 For Cassandra, caregiving is more than just tasks—it’s about preserving her father’s independence and humanity.
 “You want them to feel like they can still take care of themselves.
 We don’t want them to feel like they’re less than,” she explains.

-The Power of Community and Lifelong Learning
+The Power of a Community and Lifelong Learning

 According to Cassandra, one of the most valuable aspects of CCA’s courses is the peace of mind they provide.
 She learned critical skills, like managing medications and navigating healthcare, but also discovered something even more powerful: the importance of self-care.
 “You can’t take care of anyone else unless you take care of yourself,” she stresses.